gdimit07/helm-charts/README.md

-# helm-charts
+# Helm-charts

-This is a Helm chart for the Notejam web application.
+## This is a simple Helm chart for the Notejam web application.

-It includes
+### It includes the following resources:
+- Deployment
+- Service (NodePort)
+- Horizontal pod autoscaler